efredericks/gvsu-cis373/assets/labs/lab7.md

 ## The homework

+For the lab, you have read the accelerometer, mapped it to LEDs, and sent data off to a webpage via Bluetooth.

+Last week, we did a bit about security (ahead of schedule, oddly enough).
+Take your accelerometer values and encrypt them!

+I'm going to be receiving the data you send and decrypting it.

-## Want extra credit?
+### Want extra credit?
 Have your LEDs react to the direction you're tilting the device.

 In the beginning of the lab we were setting LEDs based on a fairly naive check of our accelerometer data.
 One thing you could do is implement a "marble" type game where your accelerometer controls the position of the marble (pretend you have a marble on a board and tilting it changes its position).